Today I am going to introduce a new concept for Python developers: typeclasses.

 dry-python/classes

-There’s an awesome function in the Python standard library called singledispatch
+There’s an awesome function in the Python standard library called singledispatch.

 It does exactly what we need.
 Do you still remember that we are finding a way to change the function’s behavior based on the input type?